scikit-shapes/scikit-shapes/docs/user_guide/1_data_structures/b)_polydata.md

 ## Multiscaling

-Multiscaling allows to represent a shape at different scales ensuring consistency of landmarks, control points and signal accross scales.
+Multiscaling allows to represent a shape at different scales ensuring consistency of landmarks, control points and signal across scales.
 Read the documentation of Multiscaling to know more about this functionality.